 Nothing gives life to an apartment like plants (literally!).
 They will cheer you up in winter, and bring the outdoors in, no matter the season.
 If you have a balcony, you can move your plants outside part of the year.
 Not sure you have a green thumb?
 Start with easy houseplants for apartment upgrades: succulents (placing them in a dish or saucer you add water to daily); spider plants; peperomia; philodendrons; pothos (devil’s ivy); and peace lilies.
 Be sure not to place your plants over a heat vent or in the scorching sun.

-IF your lease allows it, add real drama for the price of a little paint and some elbow grease.
+If your lease allows it (and very many don't), add real drama for the price of a little paint and some elbow grease.
 Think about which wall would make a real impact: it might be the one opposite your front door, or a fireplace wall, or the space behind your headboard.
 Then choose a color which is complementary with your skin tone, as well as to your décor, and go for it.
 Just be sure to protect the ceiling and carpet or flooring with painters’ tape and a tarp or newspapers before your start.
-And you may want to avoid the darkest of colors, because you’ll have to paint the wall its original color when you move.
+And you may want to avoid darker colors because you’ll have to paint the wall its original color when you move.

 Sleep is important: it impacts your physical health, your mental health, your productivity and your attitude (which affects your social life!).
 So do yourself a favor.
 Get a wonderful sleeping pillow, an extra for reading, and a third for under or between your knees (critical for side sleepers).
 Pillowcases can be a complementary color to your sheets.
 The extra pillows might also encourage a little more reading in bed, which relaxes you for sleep far more than playing around on your phone.
 Be good to yourself.